Cryptizism/minecraft-development-resources/README.md

 - [Bungeecord](https://www.spigotmc.org/wiki/bungeecord/) A simple proxy allowing the bridge between multiple Minecraft servers
 - [Waterfall](https://papermc.io/software/waterfall) A fork of Bungeecord with a focus on performance, stability, compatibility and security
 - [Velocity](https://papermc.io/software/velocity) A fork of Bungeecord with a focus on performance and stability
+### Server Monitoring
+- [Spark](https://spark.lucko.me/) A performance profiler containing: a profiler, memory inspection, health monitoring
+- [Timings](https://papermc.io/) A built-in performance monitoring tool in Paper and Spigot, used to analyze tick lag (`/timings paste`)
+- [VisualVM](https://visualvm.github.io/) A Java profiler for analyzing CPU, memory usage, and threads in real time
 ## Plugin Development
 _Resources that will aid you in the development of plugins for Minecraft_
 ### Spigot/BukkitCraft